|

 Festival”.
 There were a lot more people there, than should have been.
 It

 was too small a place.
 I’ll tell you though.
+That was the real pinnacle of my

 career”.
 Most of us remember Jimi Hendrix as a performer, but Rusty